Is There a Really Quick Fix for Back Pain?

 Here is my concern.
 What you put off today will be there in the future.
 The issues do not go away.
 They may become dormant for a time, but they always come back around.
 When they come back around, they come back with a vengeance.

-My advice: handle the health warning NOW while the possibilities are favorable.
+Handle the health warning NOW while the possibilities are favorable.